ASilvaGSW/PH2K_MainController/.trae/rules/project_rules.md

 - Japanese
-Do not run application from console I will dude automatically Keep consistent and responsive design all over the project
+Do not run application from console I will dude automatically Keep consistent and responsive design all over the project Always update User_Interface/models.py when table need to be created